iqrf/iqrf-gateway-daemon/README.md

 Together they form ready-to-use solution, including an user-friendly [web-interface](https://gitlab.iqrf.org/open-source/iqrf-gateway-webapp).
 Components can be extended or added based on the project requirements.
-All components are licenced under Apache Licence 2.0 and can be used for commercial purposes.
+All components are licenced under AGPL-3.0 and can be used for commercial purposes.

 ## Documentation